dasmlab/glooscap/operator/README.md

 # Glooscap Operator
-# CI Test Bump 46 - Export TOKEN for sg subshell
+# CI Test Bump 47 - All three match operator pattern

 Kubebuilder-based controller that discovers Outline wiki content, stages it for user selection, and orchestrates vLLM-backed translation jobs.
 It manages: